jyellick/obc-docs/protocol-spec.md

   3. Equal to `pb.OpenchainMessage_CHAIN_QUERY` (i.e. a query): passed to the `helper.doChainQuery` method so as to get executed locally.
   4. Otherwise: passed to the `HandleMessage` method of the next handler down the stack.

 ### 3.5 Events

-The Fabric provides a framework for generating events as well the mechanism for consuming them.
-The goals of the event framework are
-  - ability to easily create new event types
-  - ability to easily generate new events from the Fabric
-  - ability to easily consume events generated by the Fabric
-  - provide a mechanism to generate arbitrary events whose event types are not registered with the Fabric

-The event framework consists of three components
+The event framework provide ability to generate and consume predefined and custom events.
+There are 3 basic components:
   - Event Stream
   - Event Adapters
   - Event Structure

-The rest of this document goes in the the details of the above components.

 #### 3.5.1 Event Stream

-The Event Stream is broad classification for a system for producing and consuming events generated by the fabric.
-Every consumer has its own channel to the Fabric.
-The channel is implemented on top of gRPC streams.
+An event stream is a gRPC channel capable of sending and receiving events.
+Each consumer establishes an event stream to the event framework and expresses the events that it is interested in, and event producer only sends appropriate events to the consumer.

 ##### Event Producer Framework
-The event producer framework is responsible for maintaining consumers to the event stream and stream events to them.
-It exposes a single "Send(event)" api to the Fabric.
+The event producer framework maintains consumers to the event stream and sends events to the consumers.
+The framework exposes a single `Send(event)` function.
 The event is a strongly typed gRPC message and has to  be one of the event types registered with the Fabric or should be a GenericEvent.
 This allows events to be quickly generated from any part of the system.

 The Fabric initializes the event framework with buffer and timeout parameters.
 These parameters are intended to ensure the framework has as little performance impact on the system as possible.
   - buffer - number of events that can be buffered
   - timeout - has no effect if buffer is not full.
 On buffer-full
     - if timeout is negative Send(event) drops the event
     - if timeout is 0 Send(event) blocks on the event till the buffer becomes available
     - if timeout is positive Send(event) waits for the specified timeout and will drop the event if buffer remains full after timeout